Short on time? Then the key things to know are:

 When will I experience hot flushes and how long do they last?

-What about after birth?
+What about night sweats after giving birth?

 There are a number of reasons why you might experience hot flushes and sweating in pregnancy: